 These awards provide support to scholars of exceptional ability who are engaged in research projects of broad significance and widespread interest.
 They are intended for established scholars who have demonstrated outstanding research ability and who have published the results of their research in substantial publications in their field.
 Fellowships are awarded annually, on a competitive basis, to support scholars doing research in any of the following fields: humanities, social sciences, natural sciences, health sciences, engineering, studies linking any of the disciplines within these fields.

-Nomination Process: Applications must be submitted by individuals, and not by their institutions (however, applicants must obtain institutional approval).
+Application Process: Applications must be submitted by individuals, and not by their institutions (however, applicants must obtain institutional approval).

 A completed application will consist of the following